ConservationInternational/trends.earth/README.md

 #### Installing the very latest code from github

-Building the python `cryptography` package [requires having the OpenSSL headers installed](https://cryptography.io/en/latest/installation/#building-cryptography-on-windows).
+The plugin depends on the Python `cryptography` package.
+Building the `cryptography` package [requires having the OpenSSL headers installed](https://cryptography.io/en/latest/installation/#building-cryptography-on-windows).
 On Windows, the easiest way to install the OpenSSL headers is to download them [from